 Also, don’t be afraid to take space during the day.
 If you need time alone, even if it’s just in a different room, that should be accepted and encouraged.

-Andrew highlights the importance of learning who your partner is as a professional and showing you’re there to support their journey.
+Andrew highlights the importance of learning who your partner is as a professional and show you’re there to support their journey.

 Whether it’s when you’re first forming your business or later on, he suggests a dialogue around: